ImagineShadow/hydratools/README.md

 # Hydratools
 **Written in python 3**

-A useful script for Encryption & Decryption. for Reporting bugs contact me on:
+A useful script for Hashing & Hash cracking. for reporting bugs contact me on:

 **Gmail:** Alisafi.Engineer@gmail.com